Licence - Exotic, Dangerous or Wild Animals

 (f) the licensee shall make a copy of the licence and its contents available to any other person listed on the licence as being able to look after the animal.

-• The Council may at any time revoke or amend any licence condition apart from those covered by 8 (a) to 8 (f) above.
+• We may at any time revoke or amend any licence condition apart from those covered by 8 (a) to 8 (f) above.

 Your Rights of Appeal